CodingLawyersClub/todo-instructions/README.md

 3. We want it `required`.
 We don't want the ability to create ToDo's without any text.
 This will make it impossible to do that.
 4. We want to `trim` it.
 This simply removes any whitespace the user may add.

-Cool, you've defined your first property!
+Great, you've defined your first property!
 What else would our ToDo need?
 Maybe who's ToDo it is?
 Our app is going to have a lot of users and I don't want to be seeing your ToDos!.
 Let's add another property to our schema.

 ```
 let ToDoSchema = new mongoose.Schema({